• Skip to primary navigation

 In the gym, the Born Primitive Savage 1 delivers a well-rounded performance.
 This model has excelled for my CrossFit WODs, heavier leg days, and athletic-focused sessions.

 The dual-density midsole in the Savage 1 has supported my 500 lb deadlifts with no compression issues and the upper on this shoe has held up well to things like rope climbs and burpees.
-This shoe also has a lower stack height which is great for more ground feel.
+This shoe also has a lower stack height, which gives you more ground feel.

 I think if you have flatter feet and enjoy shoes in the gym that feel more “minimalist” and prioritize needing stability and durability with your workout sessions, then the Born Primitive Savage 1 will be a good pick for you.